BenjaminShinar/Books-Resources/Microsoft Azure Fundamentals/README.md

 pwsh # switch to powershell
 ```

-we can enter the interactive mode with `az interactive`, which allows us to run azure commands without the `az` command, and has autocompleteion.
+we can enter the interactive mode with `az interactive`, which allows us to run azure commands without the `az` command, and has autocompletion.

 ```sh
 version # az version